The US is finally evacuating Americans from the Diamond Princess. Here's why that's made them mad - Local News 8

 Mansicalco said another two weeks away from home would cost her upwards of $50,000.
 “It is financially devastating as well as emotionally devastating.
 I was in tears when I got the news and … I did not have the words to explain how I felt.
 And now I just feel angry,” she said.

 The evacuation also puts the family of Americans who have tested positive for the virus in a tough spot.
-There are at least 29 Americans who have tested positive and anyone who has the virus or is showing symptoms won’t be able to board the chartered flight.
+There are 46 Americans who have tested positive and anyone who has the virus or is showing symptoms won’t be able to board the chartered flight.

 “We are spinning out of control again,” said Kent Frasure, whose wife Rebecca tested positive last week and was moved to a Tokyo hospital.
 “I would not get on a flight without Rebecca.”